mikazz/RSnippets/README.md

     sd(x) The standard deviation

-### Libraries
+# Libraries

-#### From bash i.e.: shiny
+## Install library from bash i.e.: shiny
     sudo su - -c "R -e \"install.packages('shiny', repos = 'http://cran.rstudio.com/')\""

-#### From R
+## Install library From R
-Download and install a package from CRAN

     install.packages('dplyr')

-Load the package into the session, making all its functions available to use.
+## Load the package into the session, making all its functions available to use.
     library(dplyr)

-Use a particular function from a package.
+    # Use a particular function from a package.
     dplyr::select

-Load a built-in dataset into the environment.
+    # Load a built-in dataset into the environment.
     data(iris)

+## Remove library
+    detach(package:dplyr)

 # 2